-A resilient child is a happier child.
-Developing the capacity of your children to navigate their way to wellbeing or their ability to bounce back from failure provides them with skills that they can use throughout their lives to enhance their wellbeing.
+A happy child is one who is resilient.
+Developing your children's ability to navigate their path to wellbeing or their ability to bounce back from failure offers them with skills that they can use to improve their wellbeing throughout their life.

-Compliment your child regarding one of their strengths.
+Give your child a compliment on one of their abilities.

-Empower your child to make one or two decisions.
+Give your child the ability to make one or two decisions.

-Recognize and acknowledge desired behavior (when your child says or does something well).
+Recognize and reward desirable behaviour (when your child says or does something well).